2004-Nikhil/character-recognition/Readme.md

 1. Open your web browser and navigate to `http://127.0.0.1:5000/`.
 2. Use the canvas to draw a character.
-3. Click the "Predict" button to get the prediction results.

 ## Project Structure